jjg/WebE/journal.md

 While waiting for battery to charge, current MCU firmware draws about 40mA.

 So I think we can say for sure that the USB power is dropping when the regulator is switched on.
+Now I need to figure out why, and what can be done about it?

+My current (ha) theory is that this should work (there is an example circuit on the charger board's Wiki that uses a similar setup), so maybe the SBC just draws too much current at start-up and sags the power at the USB connector enough to reset the MCU.
+I'm going to test this by removing the SBC and replace it with a much smaller load (maybe just an LED?) and see if the same thing happens when the regulator is switched on.

 Stuff to figure out: